 Introduction to KYC and AML

 In the world of finance, two terms that often come up are KYC and AML.
-These acronyms stand for Know Your Customer (KYC) and Anti-Money Laundering (AML) respectively.
+AML KYC’s full form is Know Your Customer (KYC) and Anti-Money Laundering (AML).
 While they may sound similar, they serve different purposes in the fight against financial crimes.
 Understanding the distinction between KYC and AML is crucial for financial institutions to ensure compliance and protect themselves from the risks associated with money laundering and fraud.

 Understanding KYC (Know Your Customer)